 Emergency contraception can be used by a woman to prevent pregnancy after having unprotected sex.
+There are 2 types of emergency contraception:

 The emergency contraceptive pill (known as the “morning after pill”) can be taken up to three days (72 hours) after you have had unprotected sex.
 If it is taken within 24 hours of having unprotected sex, the emergency contraceptive pill is effective in preventing 95% of pregnancies.
 However, the later the emergency contraceptive pill is taken, the lower the success rate.

-- If you need emergency contraception whilst the pharmacies, sexual health clinics and Practice are closed, you can also contact NHS 111.
+- If you need emergency contraception whilst the pharmacies, sexual health clinics and Practice are closed, you can also contact NHS 111

-If you would like information about where to get the “morning after pill” please contact NHS 111 open 24 hours a day.
+If you would like more information about where to get emergency contraception please contact NHS 111 open 24 hours a day.
 The availability of these services may be reduced over bank holiday periods.

 C Card (free condom distribution scheme) outlets for young people aged 15-24 are also available across Lambeth.
 Please visit www.comecorrect.org.uk to register and find the nearest location.